Optimal sampling of dynamical large deviations in two dimensions via tensor networks

+The suitability of the TN ansatz for these problems is rooted in the fact that the targeted eigenvectors have low correlations.
+More concretely, for local problems, we expect them to fulfill (up to small corrections) a so-called area law~\cite{Eisert2010}, according to which the ``entanglement'' (or a mathematically analogous quantity for classical probability vectors~\cite{Prosen2007osee}) with respect to a bipartition is upper-bounded by the size of its boundary.
+This scaling is captured by the MPS family in one spatial dimension.
+In higher dimensions, a suitable generalization with area law is provided by the projected-entangled pair states (PEPS)~\cite{Verstraete2004}, which were recently applied to the classical asymmetric exclusion process in two dimensions in Ref.~\cite{Helms2020}.
+A computationally cheaper alternative, without an area law but accommodating more entanglement than MPS, is that of tree tensor networks \cite{Shi2006}, used for example in Refs.~\cite{Strand2022, Strand2022a} (in combination with a time-dependent variational principle~\cite{Bauernfeind2020}) to study driven problems.

-Here we use PEPS to study the large deviations of the {\em dynamical activity} in two paradigmatic two-dimensional models, the 2D East model (also known as North-or-East model) \cite{Jaeckle1991,Ritort2003,Berthier2005,Casert2021}, and the 2D symmetric simple exclusion process (SSEP) with open boundaries where particles can be injected and removed \cite{Mallick2015}.
-We are able to accurately estimate the leading eigenvector of the tilted generator, and thus the LDs, of these models using the {\em simple update} (SU) algorithm for PEPS, see e.g. \cite{Jiang2008}, and verify that further improvements can come from more complex update schemes, such as {\em full update} (FU), see e.g. \cite{Corboz2010, Phien2015}.
-We then use the approximate leading eigenvector to construct an auxiliary dynamics which can directly sample the corresponding rare trajectories.
+Here we use PEPS to study the LDs of the {\em dynamical activity} in two paradigmatic two-dimensional models, the 2D East model (also known as North-or-East model) \cite{Jaeckle1991,Ritort2003,Berthier2005,Casert2021}, and the 2D symmetric simple exclusion process (SSEP) with open boundaries where particles can be injected and removed \cite{Mallick2015}.
+We are able to accurately estimate the leading eigenvector of the tilted generator - and thus the LDs - of these models, and construct a close-to-optimal dynamics to directly sample the corresponding rare trajectories.
 Such an algorithm requires efficient sampling from the PEPS, and we show how to do this in the context of trajectory sampling.